2025 Provincial Progress Report for

 Announcing the 2025 Provincial Progress Report Card for MPP Sylvia Jones and Doug Ford.
 It is about time we held our Ministers of Provincial Parliament, Sylvia Jones who is also the Deputy Premier and Minister of Health for Ontario as well as Premier Doug Ford accountable to their past term in a Performance Report by showing their voting records

-There are plenty of bills that they voted on in this partial session of the Legislative Assembly of Ontario ranging from August 2022 to January 2025.
-These votes below cover the bills around Agriculture and Budget.
+The bills are broken out into categories, so the rationale for why Premier Ford and MPP Jones were not acting in the best interest of Ontarians could be easily consumed., Below are the bills hat they voted on in this partial session of the Legislative Assembly of Ontario ranging from August 2022 to January 2025.
 See how our Deputy Premier and Premier voted or didn't show up to vote on some of these bills that impact the lives of residents in Dufferin Caledon and Ontario

-Sylvia and Doug both voted No to Bill 191 to improve the childcare workforce in Ontario.
-Climate Change was not a priority as she voted Nay or was Absent for many final reading votes.
-As for education, not much was done to improve the classrooms for our future workforce and leaders, and is pretty east to see why educators aren't happy with Sylvia and Doug
+Sylvia and Doug both voted Nay to Bill 191 to improve the childcare workforce in Ontario.
+Climate Change was not a priority as Sylvia Jones and Doug Ford voted Nay or were Absent for many final reading votes.
+As for education, not much was done to improve the classrooms for our future workforce and leaders, and is pretty easy to see why educators aren't happy with Sylvia and Doug

-Sylvia Jones was absent for the vote on Bill 165 (Doug was Yes), the Keeping Energy Costs Down Act, 2024, which aims to make energy more affordable for residents.
-Sylvia voted No to Bill 9 (Doug Ford was absent), the Safe and Healthy Communities Act (Addressing Gun Violence), 2022, which aims to reduce gun violence through intervention programs and community support.
+Sylvia Jones was absent for the vote on Bill 165, Doug Ford voted Aye, the Keeping Energy Costs Down Act, 2024, which aims to make energy more affordable for residents.
+Sylvia voted No to Bill 9, Doug Ford was absent, the Safe and Healthy Communities Act (Addressing Gun Violence), 2022, which aims to reduce gun violence through intervention programs and community support.

 Sylvia Jones is the Minister of Health for Ontario, during the past 6+ years little to no reform of our healthcare has happened.
 Long surgery, ER and as of July 2024 2.5 million Ontarians don't have a family doctor.